ivanamihalek/baxter/README.md

 docker compose up -d baxter-frontend
 ```

-Note that the sub-commands `create` and `start` can be sued to decouple these two operations:
+Note that the sub-commands `create` and `start` can be used to decouple these two operations:
 ```bash
 docker compose create baxter-frontend docker compose start baxter-backend